 The Battle

-Votive portrait of Ștefan cel Mare from the church of Pătrăuți (1490)
+Historical map or illustration showing the Battle of Codrii Cosminului (Battle of Cosmin Forest) (1497): Votive portrait of Ștefan cel Mare from the church of Pătrăuți (1490)

 Votive portrait of Ștefan cel Mare from the church of Pătrăuți (1490) (c.
 1490) — Anonymous, church of Pătrăuți (1490).
 Public domain.

-Jan Olbracht invaded Moldavia under pretext of crusade, actually seeking to install his brother Sigismund on the Moldavian throne.
+Jan Olbracht invaded Moldova under pretext of crusade, actually seeking to install his brother Sigismund on the Moldavian throne.
 Stefan feigned retreat, then ambushed the Polish army in the Cosmin Forest (Bucovina).
 Trees pre-cut to fall on the column; Polish cavalry trapped in the forest.
 Catastrophic Polish defeat; Jan Olbracht barely escaped.

 “"Za króla Olbrachta wyginęła szlachta" (Under King Olbracht the nobility perished) — Polish proverb commemorating the catastrophe